"Today is the day the Lord hath made; let us rejoice and be glad in it" Psalm 118:24

 "Very early in the morning, while it was still dark, Jesus got up, left the house and went off to a solitary place, where he prayed."
 Mark 1:35

 "I got up early one morning and rushed right into the day.
 I had so much to accomplish that I didn't take time to pray.
 Problems just tumbled about me and heavier came each task.
 "Why doesn't God help me" I wondered, He answered: "You didn't ask."
 I wanted to see joy and beauty, but the day toiled on gray and bleak.
 I wondered why God didn't show me, He said "But you didn't seek."
 I tried to come into God's presence.
 I used all my keys at the lock.
 God gently and lovingly chided, "My child, you didn't knock."
 I woke up early this morning, and paused before entering the day.
 I had so much to accomplish that I had to take time to pray."

 If you're anything like me, the minute I'm up I'm dashing to throw on clothes, run a brush through my hair, and get the dogs out for their walk.
-Then of course they need to be fed and watered, not to mention Bobbie Cat, sitting by her bowl, patiently waiting for her 9-Lives.
+Then of course they need to be fed and watered, not to mention our now recently deceased Bobbie Cat, when she would sit by her bowl, patiently waiting for her 9-Lives.
 Is there coffee to gulp down?
 Glance at the New York Times and see the latest calamities in the world.
 Then fire up the computer to see the latest emails, Face Book postings..

 What's wrong with this picture?!